cysouw/diathesis/text/c12_zuInfinitive.md

 - Es gibt noch viele Geschenke einzupacken.
 - Es gibt noch viele Probleme zu lösen.

-### [ NA | pA ] *gelten + zu‑Infinitiv* Subject demotion (*Notwendigkeitdemotiv*) {#sec:zuinfinitive-gelten-demotion}
+### [ NA | pA ] *gelten+zu‑Infinitiv* Subject demotion (*Notwendigkeitdemotiv*) {#sec:zuinfinitive-gelten-demotion}

 The verb *gelten* can be with a *zu‑Infinitiv* by demoting the original subject to an (optional) *für* prepositional phrase [@next a].
 As there is no replacement for the subject of the sentence, a valency-simulating pronoun *es* is introduced.
 This results in a fixed expression *es gilt* [cf. @engel1996: 488-489].
 This construction expresses a necessity, close to a modal 'must', and is mainly used in a formal written register.

-The *gelten + zu‑Infinitiv* construction is typically coherent, viz. the finite verb *gilt* appears at the end of a subordinate clause [@next a].
+The *gelten+zu‑Infinitiv* construction is typically coherent, viz. the finite verb *gilt* appears at the end of a subordinate clause [@next a].
 However, it is possible to find non-coherent examples [@next b], indicating that this construction is not completely grammaticalised into a monoclausal construction.
 The coherent usage appears to be the more widespread, though.

 ::: ex
 - Lanz verteidigt den Sieg. \